Skip to contents

 y_col, pred_fun, pred_type

 See documentation for ALE().
 Used to calculate bootstrapped performance measures.
-If NULL (default), then the relevant performance measures are calculated only if these arguments can be automatically detected.
+If left at their default values, then the relevant performance measures are calculated only if these arguments can be automatically detected.
+Otherwise, they should be specified.

 any single atomic value.
-If the model represented by model or model_call_string is a binary classification model, binary_true_value specifies the value of y_col (the target outcome) that is considered TRUE; any other value of y_col is considered FALSE.
+If the model represented by model or model_call_string is a binary classification model, positive specifies the 'positive' value of y_col (the target outcome), that is, the value of interest that is considered TRUE; any other value of y_col is considered FALSE.
 This argument is ignored if the model is not a binary classification model.
-For example, if 2 means TRUE and 1 means FALSE, then set binary_true_value = 2.
+For example, if 2 means TRUE and 1 means FALSE, then set positive = 2.

 boot_it